RoshanRahate/Aspire/README.md

 Debit Card screen should show the Debit card details for the user.
 Available balance should be displayed on the screen.
 For Debit Card details User can Hide/Show the card number and CVV using the Hide/Show card Number.

 Debit Card spending Limit and max limit should be displayed with progress bar when user enables the Weekly spending limit.

+Weekly spending limit option navigates to Spending limit screen to set limit.
+Other options provided are static.

 ### Set Weekly Spending Limit

-When Enabled the Weekly Spending limit on Debit card screen, User should navigate to Spending Limit screen when he/she can set the Weekly spending limit.
+When Enabled the Weekly spending limit on Debit card screen, User should navigate to Spending Limit screen when he/she can set the Weekly spending limit.

 Auto suggested spending limits will be populated to select the spending limit.
 User can also enter the weekly limit amount manually.